 They've taken conventional waterproofing concepts and combined with new ones to come up with innovative and effective solutions.

 Water will leak into a basement any way it can, like through your walls, floors, and joints between two.
-It can even go through concrete itself, which is just one reason why basements are very often damp and humid spaces.
+It can even go through the concrete itself, which is just one reason why basements are very often damp and humid spaces.

 Other contractors might try to push inferior basement waterproofing solutions on you in a high-pressure way.